 This is the third conversation in our five-part series, The History and Future of U.S. Labor Law: Conversations to Shape the Future of Work.

-Tweet I’m excited to #talkopportunity with Robert Barea @Prudential, @OlatiJ, @ThomasASaenz, Tanya Wallace-Gobern @NationalBWC, and @MekaeliaD on Title VII, civil rights, and equal opportunity.
-Join me for this @AspenJobQuality event, April 27 at 2pm ET.
+Tweet In this video, hear @AspenJobQuality #talkopportunity with Robert Barea @Prudential, @OlatiJ, @ThomasASaenz, Tanya Wallace-Gobern @NationalBWC, and @MekaeliaD about Title VII, civil rights, and equal opportunity.

-Tweet April 27 – Title VII of the Civil Rights Act and the Promise of Equal Opportunity.
+Tweet Video: Title VII, Civil Rights, and Equal Opportunity.
 Feat Rob Barea @Prudential, @OlatiJ @ColumbiaLaw, @ThomasASaenz @MALDEF, Tanya Wallace-Gobern @NationalBWC, and @MekaeliaD @Surdna_Fndn.
+By @AspenJobQuality.

-Tweet That battle for equal opportunity in employment has been fought in factories, farms, mines, construction sites, hotels, restaurants, warehouses, offices, hospitals, and every other workplace imaginable.
-Join @AspenJobQuality to #talkopportunity April 27.
+Tweet That battle for equal opportunity has been fought in every workplace imaginable — factories, farms, mines, hotels, restaurants, warehouses, hospitals, and more.
+Hear @AspenJobQuality and guests #talkopportunity in this video.

 Vice President, Culture, Diversity & Engagement, Prudential Financial, Inc. @Prudential